 Just look at any news report or news channel and somewhere in the archives you will find stories of travellers going missing, being kidnapped, raped, tortured and murdered, sometimes but not always in that order.

-If you dare to mention that you are travelling to any given country then your friends and family will delight in telling you all the gory details of how you will die a horrible death or have all your possessions stolen the second you step off the plane.
+Even your friends and family are just as bad!
+If you dare to mention that you are travelling to any given country then they will delight in telling you all the gory details of how you will die a horrible death or have all your possessions stolen the second you step off the plane.

 Tell your mother you are going backpacking around the world and she will drop to her knees and beg you not to go because she heard from a friend of her second cousin twice removed that the country you want to visit is dirty and unsafe.
 Especially if you also happen to be a woman, because as we all know the world is a big scary place that women should never venture out into, right?
 We all know women in particular should never travel alone, right?